Home » Middle East » Iraq Google Maps & Wiki

 Top of page

-The total number of population in Iraq: 38,146,025 (July 2016 estimate) with a population growth rate of 2.87% (2016 estimate) and the most widely spoken language(s) are Arabic (official language), Kurdish (official language), Turkmen (a Turkish dialect) and Assyrian (Neo-Aramaic) are official language in areas where they constitute a majority of the population), Armenian.
-In these days, Iraq has to face with a net migration rate of 1.5 migrant(s) / 1,000 population (2016 estimate).
+The total population in Iraq: 38,146,025 (July 2016 estimate) with a population growth rate of 2.87% (2016 estimate) and the most widely spoken language(s) are Arabic (official language), Kurdish (official language), Turkmen (a Turkish dialect) and Assyrian (Neo-Aramaic) are official language in areas where they constitute a majority of the population), Armenian.
+These days, Iraq has to face a net migration rate of 1.5 migrant(s) / 1,000 population (2016 estimate).

 You may find the following ethnic groups in Iraq nowadays; Arab 75%-80%, Kurdish 15%-20%, Turkoman, Assyrian, other 5%.